 Send an Email

 The following is an outline of the different types of inspections the county provides and a schedule of when they are to be performed throughout the construction process as required by the North Carolina State Building Code.
 "This is not intended to be a complete list of items to be checked nor does it certify proper operation of equipment or systems."
 Depending on the size or complexity of your project, you may not need as many or possibly more inspections that are listed below.
-If you have questions regarding the process contact the Residential Technical Assistance Center at 980-314-0919 or firstname.lastname@example.org
+If you have questions regarding the process contact the Code Information & Resource Center at 980-314-CODE (2633) (follow the prompts for residential technical assistance) or CIRC@mecklenburgcountync.gov.

 1. Footing Inspection